TheeKingZa/alx-higher_level_programming/0x12-javascript_warm_up/README.md

 --------------------------------------------------------------------------

-* How to Use Comments
+* How to Use Comments?
 ----------------------

 Comments in JavaScript are crucial for code readability.